wp-plugins/ad-injection/readme.txt

 If you always have a floated image at the top of the page you can set which paragraph the first random advert will start from.
 If you needed finer control over where the random adverts appear you can use the <!--adstart--> and <!--adend--> tags in the page.

+= I have set the ads to float but the text/headings aren't flowing around them =

+Check your style sheet to see if either the text or headings have the 'clear' attribute set.
+This may be preventing your text / headings from flowing around the advert.

 = I have configured four Google AdSense ad units but only three are showing.
 Why? =

 Google's AdSense TOS only allow allow three ad units, and three link units per page.
 If you have for example tried to insert four ad units on your page then Google will (probably) disable the forth one automatically.
 Read Google's AdSense [program policies](https://www.google.com/adsense/support/bin/answer.py?hl=en&answer=48182 "AdSense program policies") for more info.